 - Maintain complete unit and daily lesson plans and materials in an organized manner for reference and use by colleagues.

-- Teach Adult Education classes in a two-generation setting, integrating ESL, digital literacy, parenting, and PACT instruction.
-Provide quality instruction that fosters an academic learning climate, actively supports teaching and learning, and implements the curriculum with fidelity.
+- Teach adult education classes in a two-generation setting, utilizing a hybrid model (2 days of instruction in-person and 3 days of instruction online) integrating ESOL, digital literacy, child development, and Family Time Provide quality instruction that fosters an academic learning climate, actively supports teaching and learning, and implements the curriculum with fidelity.

-- Implement a team-teaching model within the classroom that provides differentiated and small group instruction by ensuring that both teachers are engaged in promoting students’ learning through activities such as the following:
+- Implement a team-teaching model within the classroom that provides differentiated and small group instruction by ensuring that both teachers are engaged in promoting students’ learning through actions such as: